 - No?
 Tweak the analysis and try again!

-My very specific example R code
+my very specific example

 So in this simulation, I’m considering the relationship between how three different sounds are pronounced in two different languages by bilinguals.
 There may or may not be a relationship across languages, but there very likely is one within languages.
 I’m working on refining the analysis between the pilot stage of this project which I was supposed to present at ISBPAC 3 last year—Uniformity and crosslinguistic influence in Cantonese-English bilingual stops—but alas… covid.